dopamane/MatR/README.md

 3. Import the Matrix.h header file into your code

 ####Creating a Matrix in MatR:
-Currently there are three options to create a matrix.
+Currently there are two options to create a matrix.
 The first option is to create a matrix of NSNumbers of the same value:
 ```Objective-C
 /*Create a 3x4 Matrix of the value 5*/